-The Lake Titicaca is one of the most spectacular, high altitude, Lake in the world.
+Lake Titicaca is one of the most spectacular high-altitude lake in the world.

-Lake Titicaca covers some 3,305 square miles and is fed by quite a number of sources, chief of which are the Rivers Coata, Huancane, Ramis, Suchez and Ilave, as well as some smaller rivers.
+Lake Titicaca covers some 3,305 square miles and is fed by quite many sources, chief of which are the Rivers Coata, Huancane, Ramis, Suchez, and Ilave, as well as some smaller rivers.
 Other sources include water from glaciers and rainfall.
 Lake Titicaca has two sub-basins – the Lago Grande (or Lago Chuchuito) and the smaller Lago Huiñaimarca (also called Lago Pequeño).
-These basins are connected by the Tiquina Strait.
+The Tiquina Strait connects these basins.
 The lake is quite striking – the combination of brown and red-colored hills and the iridescent blue of the waters reflecting the clear sunlight is such an entrancing sight.

 Lake Titicaca is also host to a vibrant cultural scene, which the locals remain loyal to.
 For many years, the Spanish conquistadors campaigned to erase Pre-Inca and Incan cultures.
 Fortunately for us, they successfully resisted these advances so that we can now enjoy the culture that they have to offer.
-Be caught in the tapestry of rich colors, traditional dances (there are up to 300 kinds!) and annual festivals.
-The most popular of the dances is the Devil Dance, where dancers outdo each other in dancing their fiercest, while wearing grotesque masks.
+Be caught in the tapestry of rich colors, traditional dances (up to 300 kinds) and annual festivals.
+The most popular of the dances is the Devil Dance, where dancers outdo each other in dancing their fiercest while wearing grotesque masks.
 One particular festival of interest is the Puno week, celebrated in the city of Puno (of course).
-This festival celebrates the Sun God giving birth of Manco Capac and Mama Ocllo, siblings who became the first Inca man and woman.
+This festival celebrates the Sun God giving birth to Manco Capac and Mama Ocllo, siblings who became the first Inca man and woman.
 It is further said that the two went on and established the Inca Empire.

-When visiting Lake Titicaca, be armed with warm clothes as the weather only has two temperatures – chilly and dry and chilly and rainy.
-Although during the day, the sun can be quite extreme..
+When visiting the region around Lake Titicaca, be armed with warm clothes as the weather only has two temperatures – chilly and dry and chilly and rainy.
+Although during the day, the sun can be quite extreme.